Chris Kattan: Personal life

 Kattan married model Sunshine Deia Tutt on June 28, 2008, in Oakhurst, California, after proposing to her on Christmas Eve 2006.
-The couple separated on August 10, 2008, and divorced in February 2009.
+The couple separated forty-four days later on August 10, 2008, and divorced in February 2009.

+On March 25, 2023, Kattan proposed to his girlfriend, Maria Libri, a writer and former on-air personality, in front of the stage at a Wilco concert held at the Riviera Theatre, while the Chicago band played "I'm the Man Who Loves You."
+The band members knew about the proposal.
+Kattan and Libri had met eighteen months before the proposal when Kattan was performing a stand-up comedy show at Boondocks Pub in Springfield.
+They have since collaborated on writing projects, including a romantic comedy, and have also appeared together on the YouTube channel, Hey Kattan!

 Neck injury

-Kattan competed in Dancing with the Stars in 2017, and was criticized for his stiff upper body movement by the Dancing judges.
-Afterward, Kattan revealed that he had broken his neck doing a stunt 14 years prior and that the injury and subsequent surgeries were the reasons for his lack of mobility.
-Kattan also revealed that the pain medication he began taking following his fourth surgery led to a 2014 DUI arrest.
-Kattan revealed more details of the injury in his memoir claiming that it was the result of a SNL sketch, in which he threw himself backwards on a chair while doing a Golden Girls parody, adding that NBC paid for two of five surgeries to repair the spinal injuries.
+Kattan competed in Dancing with the Stars in 2017, where judges criticized him for his stiff upper body movement.
+Afterward, Kattan revealed that he broke his neck while performing a stunt fourteen years prior and has had impaired mobility ever since.
+He further admitted the pain medication he began taking following his fourth surgery led to a 2014 DUI arrest.
+In his 2019 memoir, Kattan said he broke his neck while filming an SNL sketch parodying The Golden Girls, during which he threw himself backwards on a chair.
+Additionally, NBC paid for two of the five surgeries he underwent afterwards.

+Memoir

+In 2019, Kattan published a memoir, titled Baby Don't Hurt Me: Stories and Scars from Saturday Night Live, which included the accident on SNL.